 There are some rules that make good damn sense and ought to be paid attention to when it comes to your sales pages … you know those important pieces of internet real estate that exist in order to sell your thing.

-You should know the rules (and walk the line) when it comes to increasing readership, increasing engagement, and obviously when it comes to getting people to buy from your sales pages.
+You should go to link know the rules (and walk the line) when it comes to increasing readership, increasing engagement, and obviously when it comes to getting people to buy from your sales pages.

 Here are a few rules NOT to screw with when it comes to putting $$$